 Then Wilma trotted to the bedroom and locked the door.

 The next morning, Bart and Wilma didn’t eat breakfast together, and when Bart came home after work, they barely talked to each other.

 That night, he decided he would sleep again in the loft.

 “I think I’ll sleep better tonight if I have my own bed,” he explained to Wilma.
-“I’m getting older, and I toss and turn when I sleep.”
+“I’m getting older, and I toss and turn from sore muscles.”

 Wilma sighed.
 “Sleep wherever you want.”